akmur/alex-11ty/posts/2020-09-24-tabnine-AI-is-not-going-to-steal-our-jobs.md

 Yet, If you ask me, this extension provides a pretty valuable help.

-This is a technology that improves your developer experience, saves you time, allows you to decrease a bit the (already quite high) cognitive load by offloading some work to some kind of AI.
+This is a technology that improves your developer experience, saves you time, allows you to decrease a bit the (already quite high) cognitive load by offloading some work to some kind of AI when it comes to those things (like variable names, property names, function arguments) that are as simple as they are annoying to remember over and over again.

 ## The future?